Axway/mft-convert/content/en/docs/TransferCFT/cft_intro_install/windows_install_start_here/upgrade_start_here/_index.md

 ### More information

-If you encounter issues when migrating Transfer CFT, contact Axway Support at [<span class="Hyperlink">https://support.axway.com</span>](https://support.axway.com/).
+If you encounter issues when migrating Transfer CFT, contact Axway Support at [https://support.axway.com](https://support.axway.com/).